1st Cavalry Division tests ‘Golden Shield’ layered defense system, incorporating effectors for the first time

 |0

-This work, 1st Cavalry Division tests ‘Golden Shield’ layered defense system, incorporating effectors for the first time [Image 3 of 3], by SPC Steven Day, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1st Cavalry Division tests ‘Golden Shield’ layered defense system, incorporating effectors for the first time, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.